Natyam: Production

 Natyam marks the Telugu film debut of Sandhya Raju, a Kuchipudi dancer and daughter-in-law of industrialist Ramalinga Raju.
 Kamal Kamaraju was cast in the film while he was filming for Maharshi (2019).
 He was a part of nine-month Kuchipudi training.
 About his work for filming a song of the film in the Lepakshi Temple, Andhra Pradesh, he said that “After a lot of effort, permissions were granted to film inside the temple, but we had to do it during the day.
 Dancing bare feet on the stone surface in the 40-degree summer heat and modifying their footwork to suit the ups and downs of the temple sapped all their energy and their feet needed soothing balms when the heat took a toll.
 We pushed ourselves".
 The film was shot at Lepakshi Temple (Andhra Pradesh), Hampi (Karnataka) and Hyderabad (Telangana).
 Raju plays the character of Sitara, a dancer who wishes to remove superstitious and beliefs by performing the story of Kadambari.
-Raju designed the costumes for various actors of the film.